wartman/pine/doc/001-coming-from-react.md

 While Pine does not have hooks like React does, much of the functionality they provide are covered by other features.

-Hooks like `useState` and `useReducer` can mostly be replaced with `var` properties on AutoComponents, TackedObjects or Records.
+Hooks like `useState` and `useReducer` can mostly be replaced with `var` properties on AutoComponents and Records.

 Taking this example from the React website: